-DeSean Jackson's anti-Semitic posts are 'a f--king disaster', ex-Eagle says
+DeSean Jackson's anti-Semitic posts are 'a f---ing disaster', ex-Eagle says

 Long, who played the last two seasons of his career with the Eagles, won the Super Bowl title with the franchise in 2017.

 “Just like with Drew Brees, I don’t get to decide when his apology or his learning process on this thing is complete,” Long said.
-“All I know is that he talked bad about Jewish people, and somehow managed to use a fake Hitler quote doing it, and that is a f--king disaster … I think it’s f--ked up, unequivocally.”
+“All I know is that he talked bad about Jewish people, and somehow managed to use a fake Hitler quote doing it, and that is a f---ing disaster … I think it’s f--ked up, unequivocally.”